Research and Equipment Application Guidelines

 - Transcription services

 - Open access fees: The FDF cannot sustainably support all requests for payment of open access publication fees.
 The committee may consider such requests on a case by case basis if funding allows.
 Priority will be given to fees related to fully open access journals or books (i.e., publication is freely available to the public without a subscription or access fee).
 If the publication is a fully open access journal or book, the application must include a statement explaining a) why you’ve chosen this publication over a traditional venue that does not require open access fees; b) how you have determined that this publication is non-predatory.
 Fees for “hybrid” (subscription- or fee-based) journals that offer an optional open access add-on requests must include a rationale for why the open access option is necessary for the advancement of your research trajectory.
 If awarded, support for open access fees will be capped at $2500 per application, with up to one such award per faculty member per academic year.
 We request that authors with sufficient funding from grants or contracts not apply for FDF coverage of open access fees; we also recommend including open access costs on future external grant proposals.
 The FDF will not support publication or other fees from predatory open-access journals.
-Please check one of these lists of potentially predatory journals before pursuing publication: Beall’s List of Predatory Journals, List of Predatory Journals, and List of Standalone Journals.
+Please check one of these lists of potentially predatory journals before pursuing publication: Beall’s List of Predatory Journals and List of Standalone Journals.
 If you are uncertain about this, please consult the Gleeson librarian in your discipline.

 - Book purchases for non-research use or that are accessible through the library system are not supported.